 “Thank you, Thacker,” Darcy murmured as he examined the flourish of his name upon the paper.
 It was a feminine hand that wrote his directions upon the folded over page.
 The realization had Darcy swallowing hard.
 Did his letter change the lady’s mind?
 Did Miss Elizabeth forgive him?

-Darcy wished it were not so early.
-If so, he would pour himself a stiff drink to bolster his resolve before he broke the wax seal.
+Darcy wished it were not so early: He would pour himself a stiff drink to bolster his resolve before he broke the wax seal.

 “Fool,” he grumbled.
 “The woman is a devious chit.
 Miss Elizabeth likely means to insult your pride again, saying all the things of which she wishes to accuse me.”